-Amanda Varian is 45 years old, one of the most experienced prosecutors in Illinois.
+Amanda Varian is 45 years old and one of the most experienced prosecutors in Illinois.
 Elegantly dressed in a business suit and starched blouse, she wears her long mahogany hair French braided in the back and secured with a silver clip.

 "A bail hearing is scheduled for 4 p.m. today.
 With this video provided by the FBI, it should be a slam dunk getting bail denied.
-I'm going to ask for a closed hearing to protect the woman who intervened.
+I will ask for a closed hearing to protect the woman who intervened.
 Where are Bisha and Morina currently incarcerated?"

 "At Precinct 12 headquarters," Green said.